franleplant/nosleepjavascript-blog/content/blog/intro-to-gamedev/index.md

 Since it involves many subsystems, there are many, many ways to approach game development in general, and we only just barely scraped the surface of it.

 Hopefully this served as a good starting point which you can build upon.
 TypeScript and PixiJS are both very useful tools that made this very easy, but keep in mind that they are very powerful.
-There are a number of optimizations and features in terms of code and runtime that could be done and I would suggest exploring to improve your craft: Improve assets loading code by adding compile-time checks (such as for assets names), add different kinds of obstacles, make the character fall faster if the player presses the down arrow ke, recycle/pool objects so that there aren't many allocations, the possibilities are endless!
+There are a number of optimizations and features in terms of code and runtime that could be done and I would suggest exploring to improve your craft: Improve assets loading code by adding compile-time checks (such as for assets names), add different kinds of obstacles, make the character fall faster if the player presses the down arrow key, recycle/pool objects so that there aren't many allocations, the possibilities are endless!